pingcap/tidb-tools/pkg/diff/README.md

 	// how many goroutines are created to check data CheckThreadCount int

-	// set true if target-db and source-db all support tidb implicit column "_tidb_rowid" UseRowID bool

 	// set false if want to comapre the data directly UseChecksum bool